anonyknight/anonyknight.github.io/docs/techs/System-Design/basics/CAP.md

 ## 1. Consistency

-## Week consistency
+### Weak consistency

-After a W, R may or may not see it.
-VoIP, video chat, realtime
+After a W, R may or may not see it: VoIP, video chat, realtime.

 Memcached

-## Eventual Consistency - Data is replicated asynchronously
+### Eventual Consistency - Data is replicated asynchronously

-Highly available systems.
-After a W, R will eventually see it.
-Email or DNS.
+Highly available systems with NoSQLDB: after a W, R will eventually see it: Email or DNS.

-## Strong consistency - transaction based systems
+### Strong consistency - transaction based systems

-After W, R will see it.

-file systems and RDBMSes.
+After W, R will see it: file systems and RDBMSes.

 [Google I/O 2009 - Transactions Across Datacenters.. - YouTube](https://www.youtube.com/watch?v=srOgpXECblk)